Lincs FM Group: History

 The Lincs FM Group was formed in the early 1990s with the winning of the ILR licence for Lincolnshire.
-Lincs FM started broadcasting in 1992 and since then the Lincs FM Group has won and acquired licences to operate other local radio stations across the UK's Midlands and Yorkshire regions.
+Lincs FM started broadcasting in 1992 and subsequently the Lincs FM Group won and acquired licences to operate other local radio stations across England's Midlands and Yorkshire regions.

 The Lincs FM Group also had a 33% share in Ipswich 102 and a 51% share in the digital radio multiplexes operating DAB services in Lincolnshire and Suffolk.

 Lincs FM Group was purchased by Bauer Radio in February 2019; Bauer also purchased the stations of Celador Radio at the same time.
 KCFM was sold to Nation Broadcasting due to overlapping with existing Bauer asset Viking FM; the other Lincs stations remained with Bauer.
-Due to further potential competition issues with Bauer's existing stations and their new purchases the group has been operating in 'hold separate' pending investigation of the sale by the Competition and Markets Authority.
+Due to further potential competition issues with Bauer's existing stations and their new purchases the group began operating in 'hold separate' pending investigation of the sale by the Competition and Markets Authority.
+Eventually, Bauer was allowed to proceed with its business plans.

 After acquisition, most of the group's remaining stations were rebranded as Greatest Hits Radio with Suffolk First closing, and Lincs FM retained as a standalone station.